 First of all, our best wishes for the new year and please accept our apologies for the delay in sending you a decision on your manuscript.
 Your manuscript entitled "Compilation of longitudinal microbiota data and hospitalome from hematopoietic cell transplantation patients" has now been seen by the referees, whose comments are appended below.
 As you will see, the referees were supportive, but they raised important points and made suggestions for modifications, which they felt must be addressed before this work would be acceptable for publication at Scientific Data.

-In line with Reviewer #1's comments, we request that you make all SRR accessions public or at least provide the SRA metadata.
+In line with Referee #1's comments, we request that you make all SRR accessions public or at least provide the SRA metadata.
 Also, could project level identifiers be added to the tblASVsamples file?

 Based on the recommendation from the handling Editorial Board member, Nicola Segata, we therefore invite you to revise and resubmit your manuscript, taking into account the points raised.”

-Author Response: Thank you and the other editor Nicola Segata for handling our manuscript and providing us feedbacks from reviewers during the pandemic, when a delayed review process is totally understandable.
+Author Response: Thank you and Dr. Segata for handling our manuscript and providing us feedbacks from referees during the pandemic.
+A delayed review process is totally understandable.
 Below we have addressed all their comments and made corresponding modifications in our manuscript.

 In response to your specific concern, we have made all SRR accessions public and provided project-level identifies (column “BioProject”) in the tblASVsamples file (https://figshare.com/articles/dataset/samples/12016983).
-We described this new column in the section “Data Records” of our manuscript (Line 314).
+We described this new column in the section “Data Records” of our manuscript (Line 322).